github-education-resources/Student-Developer-Pack-Current-Partners-FAQ/SDP-changelog.md

 Jaamly was removed from the SDP.

-Yakindu was removed from the SDP.

-Sofy.ai was removed from the SDP.

 Storyscript was removed from the SDP.

 Customerly was removed from the SDP.

 Best Dev Tools was removed from the SDP.

-Canva was removed from the SDP.
 _________
 Jun 12, 2024
 ### Added